voedger/voedger-kb/se.md

 - **Better approach:**
     - Use resource pooling (e.g., connection pools, object pools)
     - Cache resources if they are reusable

 ---

-### Fire-and-Forget Without Feedback
-- **What it is:** Spawning asynchronous tasks or network requests without checking success/failure status.
-- **Why it’s bad:**
-    - Errors or failures might go unnoticed, leading to data inconsistency or lost work
-    - Harder to debug and maintain
-- **Better approach:**
-    - Provide callbacks, futures/promises, or logs/metrics
-    - Use acknowledgments or success/failure handlers to track completion

----